Bernstein: White House will push Congress to 'do more' on childcare support

 "I don't think the supplemental is necessarily the path there," Bernstein told Yahoo Finance.
 "I think we need to implement legislative solutions and there's no reason why Congress shouldn't support this."

-The White House added in a statement that “in addition to the supplemental request, the administration also believes that the Congress must act quickly to ensure continued funding for programs that lower costs for families, such as expanded access to affordable, high-quality child care and high-speed internet."
+The White House added in a statement that “in addition to the supplemental request, the administration also believes that the Congress must act quickly to ensure continued funding for programs that lower costs for families, such as expanded access to affordable, high-quality childcare and high-speed internet."

-Child care providers could use funds for personnel costs, rent or mortgage payments, insurance, and facility maintenance and mental health support for children.
+Childcare providers could use funds for personnel costs, rent or mortgage payments, insurance, facility maintenance, and mental health support for children.

 "We know that countries that invest more in this have higher female labor force participation rates," said Bernstein.
 "We're really pushing Congress to really make the investments again."